criptan/modulo-calculator/README.md

 # modulo-calculator

-This is a simple utility to calculate the modulo of packages.
+This is a simple utility to calculate the modulo of transactions as employed by Criptan.

 # Install